-This tenderly romantic film tells the story of Steve, a young man in a British prep school, as he struggles with coming out and falling in love with the class jock, John... who, amazingly, falls in love with him as well.
-Written by
+This tenderly romantic film tells the story of Steve, a young boy in a at secondary school, as he struggles with coming out and falling in love with John, the top athlete at school - who, amazingly, falls in love with him as well.

 When Steve goes into the public bathroom and sits on the toilet, the toilet paper is neatly rolled/not between shots.
 See more »

 I came late to sex.
 I was nearly ten.
 That's when my friend Mark Watkins told me how babies were made.

 Yeah.
 Honest.
 I saw it on one of my dad's videos.

 For over a year after that I thought babies were made when two women tied a man to a bed and covered his willy with ice cream.

 See more »

 I rented the movie "Double Jeopardy" one evening and was skipping through the previews when I saw the trailer for this movie.
 I had heard about it before from a few friends who had seen it and had read about it in TIME magazine, not knowing much about the movie.
 Growing up in a household where being "different" in that sense is not acceptable, it has been hard for me to deal with my issues without support from my parents.
 I went to the local video store a few nights ago and immediately picked out "Get Real" to watch and enjoy.
 What I didn't expect was how true to life this movie really is!